Logo

 Sadly the business didn't survive the Twitter to X conversion, but it taught me one valuable thing I've held onto: build a good enough system, and you can build a community around it.

-Most people see the marketplace problem — readers and authors, chicken and egg — and stop there.
+Most people see the marketplace problem — no readers, no authors, chicken and egg — and stop there.
 That history didn't stop me.
 It actually got me started.
 I'd done the community side before.
 I knew it was solvable if the product underneath it was worth building around.

 This product is worth building a community around.